Biden chooses longtime adviser Ron Klain as chief of staff

 Biden chooses longtime adviser Ron Klain as chief of staffNew

 WASHINGTON (AP) — President-elect Joe Biden has chosen his longtime adviser Ron Klain to reprise his role as his chief of staff.
-Biden said Wednesday that Klain’s “deep, varied experience and capacity to work with people all across the political spectrum is precisely what I need in a White House chief of staff as we confront this moment of crisis and bring our country together again.”
-The choice of Klain underscores the effort the incoming Biden administration will place on the coronavirus response from day one.
-Klain served as the coordinator to the Ebola response during the 2014 outbreak.
+Biden suggested Wednesday he chose Klain for the position because his longtime experience in Washington had prepared him for such challenges.
+Biden says Klain’s “deep, varied experience and capacity to work with people all across the political spectrum” is what he needs in a White House chief of staff.
+The choice of Klain underscores the effort the incoming Biden administration will place on the coronavirus response from Day One.
+Klain served as coordinator to the Ebola response during the 2014 outbreak.
+Klain says he’s “honored by the President-elect’s confidence.”